Question: Which would you rather have — more organic traffic or better rankings?

 Webmasters are always happy to fix broken links – if they find them.
 They know there’s a relationship between Google rankings and links but, on big sites, finding broken links isn’t easy.

 A dead link — that is, a link that no longer works — doesn’t do the user or the site any good.
 In fact, too many broken links can have a negative effect on a site.
+Webmasters hate doing all the keyword search term work and link building to have this happen.

 Having too many broken links on a page is a sign of a neglected or abandoned site.
 The Google Search Quality Raters General Guidelines view broken links as one of the ways to measure a homepage’s quality.
+It’s one SEO tool.

 According to Moz, broken link building is a strategy that constructively addresses many of the competing interests in our industry: content vs. links, link earning vs. link building and inbound vs. outbound.